statter8134/home-advisor/README.md

 Cut/paste return token into dashboard.
 You will see the 2 nodes registered and have access to all the features of the kubernetes dashboard

+_*Why Kubernetes Dashboard?*_

+Pro's:

+- Ubiquitous tool for k8s and k3s
+- Affords management and basic monitoring

+Cons:

+N/A

 ### Application-level monitoring